vwxyzjn/cleanrl/docs/rl-algorithms/sac.md

 * `losses/qf1_loss`, `losses/qf2_loss`: for each Soft Q-value network $Q_{\theta_i}$, $i \in \{1,2\}$, this metric holds the mean squared error (MSE) between the soft Q-value estimate $Q_{\theta_i}(s, a)$ and the *entropy regularized* Bellman update target estimated as $r_t + \gamma \, Q_{\theta_{i}^{'}}(s', a') + \alpha \, \mathcal{H} \big[ \pi(a' \vert s') \big]$.

 SAC-discrete is able to exploit the discrete action space by using the full action distribution to calculate the Soft Q-targets instead of relying on a Monte Carlo approximation from a single Q-value.
-The new Soft Q-target is stated below with differences to [continuous SAC target](/rl-algorithms/sac/#explanation-of-the-logged-metrics) highlighted in orange:
+The new Soft Q-target is stated below with differences to the [continuous SAC target](/rl-algorithms/sac/#explanation-of-the-logged-metrics) highlighted in orange:
 $$
     y = r(s, a) + \gamma \, {\color{orange}\pi (a | s^\prime)^{\mathsf T}} \Big(\min_{\theta_{1,2}} {\color{orange}Q_{\theta_i^{'}}(s')} - \alpha \, \log \pi( \cdot \vert s')\Big)~,
 $$

-Note how in the discrete setting the Q-function $Q_{\theta_i^{'}}(s')$ is a mapping $Q:S \rightarrow \mathbb R^{|\mathcal A|}$ only taking states as arguments and outputting Q-values for all actions.
+Note how in the discrete setting the Q-function $Q_{\theta_i^{'}}(s')$ is a mapping $Q:S \rightarrow \mathbb R^{|\mathcal A|}$ that only takes states as inputs and outputs Q-values for all actions.
 Using all this available information and additionally weighing the target by the corresponding action selection probability reduces variance of the gradient.

 * `losses/actor_loss`: Given the stochastic nature of the policy in SAC, the actor (or policy) objective is formulated so as to maximize the likelihood of actions $a \sim \pi( \cdot \vert s)$ that would result in high Q-value estimate $Q(s, a)$.
 Additionally, the policy objective encourages the policy to maintain its entropy high enough to help explore, discover, and capture multi-modal optimal policies.